Judges can make bad rulings.

-If any of these things happened to you, and it led to a criminal court conviction, don’t despair.
+If any of these things happened to you, and it led to a criminal court conviction, do not despair.
 The law offers a second chance at justice.

 In this article, our California criminal appellate attorneys1 explain how to appeal criminal convictions by addressing: